Recurrent Equilibrium Networks: Flexible Dynamic Models with Guaranteed Stability and Robustness: Use Case: Stable and Robust Nonlinear System Identification

 \subsubsection{Wiener-Hammerstein With Process Noise Benchmark}

-The Wiener Hammerstein with process noise benchmark dataset \cite{schoukens2016wiener} involves the estimation of the output voltage from two input voltage measurements for a block oriented Wiener-Hammerstein system with large process noise that complicates model fitting.
-We have used the Multi-sine fade-out dataset consisting of two realisations of a multi-sine input signal with 8192 samples each.
+The Wiener Hammerstein with process noise benchmark dataset \cite{schoukens2017wiener} involves the estimation of the output voltage from two input voltage measurements from a Wiener-Hammerstein system with large process noise.
+We have used the multi-sine fade-out dataset consisting of two realisations of a multi-sine input signal with 8192 samples each.
 The test set consists of two experiments, a random phase multi-sine and a sine sweep, conducted without the added process noise.

-All models fit have approximately 42,000 parameters.
-That is, the RNN has 200 neurons, the LSTM has 100 neurons and the RENs have $n=40$ and $q=100$.
+All models in our comparison have approximately 42,000 parameters: the RNN has 200 neurons, the LSTM has 100 neurons and the RENs have $n=40$ and $q=100$.
 Models were trained for 60 epochs with a sequence length of $512$.
-The initial learning rate was $1\times 10^{-3}$.
-After $40$ epochs, the learning rate was reduced to $1\times 10^{-4}$.
+The initial learning rate was $10^{-3}$ and was reduced to $10^{-4}$ after $40$ epochs.